 What I Offer

 I offer individual mental health counseling via telehealth.
 Usually these are weekly sessions.
 For those that need extra support from time to time I do offer twice a week sessions.
 I also am available for check in phone calls and communication via text and email, as need.
 I try to be available as much as possible and still balance my personal time.
-My office hours are from 8am to 6pm, Monday thru Friday, but I do what I can outside of office hours.
+My intention is to respond as quickly as I can, and I encourage people to contact a crisis center if your experience escalates beyond my capacity to respond.
+My office hours are from 8am to 6pm, Monday thru Friday.

 Trauma In Sessions